 Replacement of aging or deteriorating infrastructure is coordinated with road reconstruction projects.
-In 2023, the most significant replacement/reconstruction included: Queen Street Reconstruction

 In addition to the infrastructure review, the Water Services staff provided Management with a list, comprised of items needing repair or replacement.
 This deficiency list was specific to the Water Services operations.
 A number of those items have been completed or moved to the capital budget plan.